browserengineering/book/book/preliminaries.md

 browser developed in this book should match the behavior of real web browsers.
 If you're unsure what the correct behavior in some situation is, fire up your favorite web browser on an example page.
-On edge cases, browser behavior is defined as much by logic as by historical accident and ad-hoc decisions.
+On edge cases, browser behavior is defined more by historical accident and backwards compatibility than by logic.
 Looking at the real thing is the best way to figure out what to do.

 **Serving Web Pages**: You'll want to write test pages for your web browser, and you'll need a web server to serve those pages.
 Luckily,